Techtonica/curriculum/security/security.md

 OWASP releases a regular list of the [top 10 most critical web application security risks](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project).
 Here are the 2017 highlights:
 - Injection: validate everything before you give it to an interpreter!
 Here we focus on Javascript sanitization.
 - Broken Authentication and Session Management: practice this by using the above libraries.
 Better than passwords, try SAML.
-- XSS and CRSF: XSS is basically injection in the DOM.
+- XSS and CRSF: XSS is basically injection in the DOM, and you can't prevent CRSF until you've tackled all the XSS bugs.
 Try it at home with [Google](https://xss-game.appspot.com/) and [Excess XSS](http://excess-xss.com/).
-- Encryption: you are not a mathematician; never try to roll your own encryption.
+- Encryption: sensitive data should be encrypted in transit and at rest.
+Also, you are not a mathematician; never try to roll your own encryption.

 ### Guided Practice

 - Have the students use popular libraries to add authentication and session management to the Pinterest clone project.
-Perhaps using Google or (OpenID)[http://docs.identityserver.io/en/release/quickstarts/7_javascript_client.html#refjavascriptquickstart] for SAML auth is better than trying Passport.
+Perhaps using Google or [OpenID](http://docs.identityserver.io/en/release/quickstarts/7_javascript_client.html#refjavascriptquickstart) for SAML auth is better than trying Passport.
 - Have them validate user input with Parsley and validate fields with Validator.
 - Use DOMPurify to prevent XSS.